cjleonard/cjleonard/README.md

 - 👀 I’m interested in NLP, AI, ML in relation to academic manuscript evaluation and it's relevance to peer review.
 - 🌱 I’m currently learning how to get my PowerZones up on the Peloton
 - 💞️ I’m looking to collaborate on anything in relation to automation of peer review of academic manuscripts.
-- 📫 How to reach me: cjleonard@mac.com
+- 📫 How to reach me: cjleonard@mac.com / @hooHar

 <!---
 cjleonard/cjleonard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.